RiverOak Strategic Partners

 In Stage 2 we sought feedback for our Design Options, from air navigation service providers at neighbouring airports, the wider aviation community and selected representatives of local communities such as members of local authorities, parish councils and MPs representing constituencies in the surrounding area to ensure any critical technical and operational interdependencies were considered.

 In reaching Stage 3, the CAA has confirmed that it is satisfied the airspace change proposal, up to this stage, is in accordance with the CAA’s Airspace Modernisation Strategy and UK Masterplan.
-The design options will now be subject to a comprehensive public consultation in early 2023.
+The design options will now be subject to a comprehensive public consultation.
 The public consultation will comprise 4 specific steps and a Consult Gateway during Stage 3.
 This is a key part of the airspace change process where we will take into account the wider views of residents, businesses, communities, the public and other stakeholders.

 To access the Manston page on the CAA’s dedicated Airspace Change portal, please click here.